ulfschneider/ulf.website/content/pages/home.md

 title: Ulf Schneider
 layout: home
 id: home
-poststitle: "Recent notes"
+abstract: Hello, I´m Ulf Schneider, a software developer and agile coach.
+If you like, here is a bit more <a href="/about/">about me</a>.
+poststitle: "My recent notes:"
-topicstitle: Below is a list of posts I´ve written or collected over the years, and of which I think they should appear here.
+topicstitle: Below is a list of selected posts I´ve written or collected over the years.
 topics:
   - title: Web
     urls: